 How to Choose the Most Durable Sneakers

-- Don’t ignore alternate categories.
+Don’t ignore alternate categories.
 For example, many low-cut hiking shoes are basically ruggedized sneakers.
-They feature upgrades like waterproof leather, gortex linings and Vibram soles while still pulling off the sneaker look.
+They feature upgrades like waterproof leather, gortex linings and Vibram soles while still pulling off the sneaker look and functions.

 The Short List of Durable Sneakers

-Note: While there are many other durable choices out there, the sneakers below have outstanding reputations as well as widespread independent social proof.
+Note: While there are many other durable choices out there, the sneakers below come with longstanding reputations from trustworthy brands.
+All of them have widespread independent social proof.

 So, In no particular order: